United States Regiments & Batteries > New Jersey

 Battle of Gettysburg

-Commanded at Gettysburg by Maj.
+The Fourth New Jersey Infantry Regiment was commanded at Gettysburg by Maj.
 Charles Ewing, it brought 386 men to the field, suffering no casualties.
 The 4th was detached from the brigade during Gettysburg.
 Companies A, C, and H acted as Provost Guard, with the remainder of the regiment guarding the Reserve Artillery train, shown by a marker near School House Road.

-From the brigade monument:
+From the New Jersey brigade monument:

 First Brigade New Jersey Volunteers.
 Brig.
 Gen. Alfred T.A.
 Torbert, 1st, 2d, 3d, 4th, and 15th Regiments Infantry 1st Brigade, 1st Div., 6th Corps.
 July 2, in reserve, July 3 and 4 detached from the corps, held this position.